 Legislators are elected into the state and federal branches of government as representatives and senators.
 In addition, board members in county and municipal offices are elected.
 Legislators don't need experience, but prior work in government, business or management is helpful.
 Public office is very demanding, and candidates must demonstrate effective leadership, communication and people skills.
 Expertise in subjects related to committee appointments may also be helpful.
 Based upon information provided by the U.S. Bureau of Labor Statistics (BLS), legislators earned an average of $42,530 a year as of May 2015.

-|Degree Level||None required, but a bachelor's or graduate degree may be preferred*|
+|Degree Level||Not required; bachelor's or graduate degree may be preferred|

 |Degree Fields||Law, business or public administration, but any degree field is acceptable|

 |Experience||Experience not required; prior work in government, business or management is helpful|

 |Key Skills||Communication, analytical and debating skills; expertise in subjects related to committee appointment|